 Document Scope and Purpose

-This document addresses the use cases, requirements and software design of the Registry service within the PDS 2010 data system.
+This document addresses the use cases, requirements and software design of the Registry service within the PDS4 data system.
 This document is intended for the reviewer of the service as well as the developer and tester of the service.

 Method